 While peering through the windows and trying to take some photos through the glass, a nice lady came up to me and invited me to go into the garage with her.
-She is Delores Weller, and she introduced me to the man responsible for this surprising collection, her husband of 64 years, Dean Weller.
+She is Delores Weller, and she introduced me to the man responsible for this surprising collection, her husband of (then) 61 years, Dean Weller.

 They started showing me the beautiful antique cars crowded into the 1918 Model A Ford garage, and I was stunned to learn that Dean hadn't just restored the cars.
 In large part he created them.

 Yes, a few of the vehicles have "just" been lovingly preserved by Dean Weller, but others have been significantly modified, and some were nearly made from scratch.
 Two of the three old Cadillacs were purchased new by the Wellers.

 Dean retired 36 years ago and he has been creating nearly a vehicle a year, including some of the most beautiful cars that I have ever seen.
 Though he creating these vehicles just for himself, Dean Weller is truly a Kansas Grassroots Artist.
 2014 update: Dean says he has run out of floor space and will not be starting any new projects.